American Football Ireland: 2020s

 UCD players celebrating their second Shamrock Bowl victory in 2024.

 The 2020 and 2021 seasons were cancelled due to the COVID-19 pandemic, halting domestic play and delaying league activities.
 The league was renamed American Football Ireland (AFI) in 2020, and in 2022, the league resumed play, returning to a three-tier format consisting of a Premier Division, Division 1, and Division 2.
 Between 2022 and 2024, University College Dublin (UCD) and Dublin Rebels met in three consecutive Shamrock Bowls, with UCD winning in 2022 and 2024, and the Rebels winning in 2023.
 In 2025, the Belfast Trojans went undefeated in the regular season and defeated UCD in the Shamrock Bowl final to claim their sixth title.
+In 2026, the Louth Mavericks won their first Shamrock Bowl by defeating the Trojans in the final, becoming the first club to win the Harp Bowl and the Shamrock Bowl in successive years.

-Beginning in 2024, the senior league structure was reformed and simplified to consist of two tiers, an 8-team Premier Division to compete for the Shamrock Bowl, and an 8 team Division 1 where the winners receive the "Harp Bowl" and promotion to the Premier Division.
+Beginning in 2024, the senior league structure was reformed and simplified to consist of two tiers, an 8-team Premier Division to compete for the Shamrock Bowl, and an 8 team Division 1 where the winners receive the Harp Bowl and promotion to the Premier Division.
 AFI also launched its first women's flag football league in 2024, initially consisting of three multi-team gamedays to determine seeding followed by a playoff where the winner is awarded the Claddagh Bowl.

 In 2025, the NFL announced that Dublin's Croke Park would host its first NFL International Series regular-season game, featuring the Pittsburgh Steelers as the designated home team and the Minnesota Vikings as their opponent.
 Ireland has also seen multiple players, such as Daniel Whelan, Charlie Smyth and Jude McAtamney, break through into the NFL.
 As a part of their effort to expand the game's influence in Ireland, the NFL has partnered with AFI in initiatives such as the provision of flag football equipment kits and instructional materials to more than 900 post-primary schools across the island.